Big Oil’s green makeover

 Companies have done the easy part — changing their names.
 BP used to be known as British Petroleum.
 The Norwegian state-owned Equinor was formerly known as Statoil.
 Orsted was previously Danish Oil and Natural Gas, or DONG.

-“If a company is to succeed over time, it must change and adapt at least as fast as its surroundings,” Equinor says on its web site.
+“If a company is to succeed over time, it must change and adapt at least as fast as its surroundings,” Equinor says on its website.
 It said the name change meant it was “going from being a pure oil and gas company to become a broad energy major.”

 But that might not be enough.
 Most companies facing disruptive technology go the way of Smith Corona, the once-dominant typewriter maker that couldn’t match the competition from personal computers and filed for bankruptcy in 1995.